Nialljb/unity-docs/UNITY-data-naming-SOP.md

 An example of the final file would look like this:
 > site-kcl_sub-test001_ses-visit01_aqc-t1w.nii.gz

- You can see here all characters are  lowercase and each important bit of information is consistantly prefixed with an identifier ( - ) and seperated by and underscore ( _ ).
-It is ok to have CAPS in subject IDs but this should be consistant across all subjects for a project.
+You can see here all characters are lowercase and each important bit of information is consistently prefixed with an identifier ( - ) and separated by and underscore ( _ ).
+It is ok to have CAPS in subject IDs but this should be consistent across all subjects for a project.
- With this structure applied to all data it becomes easy to __parse__ the relevent information relating to subject, scanning session, modality and to automate analysis pipelines.
+ With this structure applied to all data it becomes easy to __parse__ the relevant information relating to subject, scanning session, modality and to automate analysis pipelines.

-## Labeling on the scanner
+## Labelling on the scanner
-### (assinging participant IDs)
+### (assigning participant IDs)

 It is important to note that how a file is named can greatly impact how easy it is to parse (organise) data programmatically.
 What sometimes looks like it makes sense in human readable format can cause issues for the machine.

-Computers handle spaces as seperate bits of information.
+Computers handle spaces as separate bits of information.
 "participant 01" would be read as
 - participant
 - 01